 - Founders that companies have exited while having the investor engaged.

 The reason for both of the last is that both extreme scenarios introduce a lot of tension to the investors-founders discussion, and they provide the best indicators to how the investor would behave in rough times.
-If you get the slightest aversion for taking that investor’s money, you should dig deeper before you make the call.
-In addition it is good to try and get the perspective of other investors that shared the table with the potential investor on past deal.
-Get indications on how helpful they were, how did they behave in board meetings and how much value they added.
+If you get the slightest aversion to taking that investor's money, you should dig deeper before you make the call.
+In addition, it is good to try and get the perspective of other investors that shared the table with the potential investor on past deals.
+Get indications of how helpful they were, how they behaved in board meetings, and how much value they added.

 Due diligence investors thoroughly before taking their money